Google

 A typical response email from an interior designer

-Our interior designers had to copy-paste the furniture link from other websites into the emails for customers to choose from.
+Interior designers manually copied and pasted furniture links from external websites into emails for customers to review and choose from.

 DISCOVERY